Internet Safety Guide for Kids

 Safety tips for kids

-• Never share personal information online.
+• Don't share personal information like addresses, phone numbers, or credit card information online.

 Scott Pietrzak quote